monaeeee/int-u2-project-23-24-starter-code-3/README.md

 1. Fork this repo and import your copy into Replit.
 2. Go to the `<title>` tag and change it to your name and "Unit 2 Project" (For instance if your name is Janice, the title should be "Janice_Unit 2 Project")

-## Project Task List

-### Project Plan
-- Clone or Fork the Starter Code.
-- Complete the “Brainstorming” section.
-- Complete the “Research” section.
-- Complete the “Choose a Wireframe” section.

 ### HTML
 Add HTML elements to your page, including but not limited to: